Our commitment to inclusivity informs all of our practices: from art materials and toy selection to naps-by-request, and one-hour's-notice booking.

 Building a relationship

-Even still, at the beginning, it can be hard to believe those tears will dry, which is why we love sharing photos of the happy times you can't imagine at dropoff.
-We're also on Instagram!
+Even still, at the beginning, it can be hard to believe those tears will dry, which is why we love sharing photos of the happy times you can't imagine at drop-off.

-After a month of strategic introductory visits, some crying is not unusual, but if it's extensive, for more than 35 minutes, we follow the strategies below, depending on the situation:
+After a month of strategic introductory visits, building familiarity, some crying at drop-off is not unusual, but if it's extensive, we start looking for other causes, and start applying one ore more of the strategies outlined below.

 Check the physicals